The 3 stages of HR maturity: How HR must evolve to support business growth

 Google as a company, is part of the knowledge economy.
 Its human resources; the people who work within the company are the most important determinants of Google’s ongoing success and growth.
 Like most tech companies, Google’s workforce is comprised mainly of young people, and a large number of Millennials; with an average employee age of 29.
 This is considerably young when compared to the US workforce’s average age of 42.2.
 As a result, this youthful workforce is instigating change, as these employees demand a different type of work environment.

 However, Google’s employees are not the only driving force behind Google’s innovative ‘people processes’.
 As a tech company, Google uses data to inform all of its decision making, including its HR processes.
-Essentially, Google uses people analytics to navigate their people management practices.
+Acting at the pinnacle of HR maturity scale, Google uses people analytics to navigate most of their people management practices.
 Nothing is done solely on gut feeling, or in accordance with outdated HR policies of the 80’s and 90’s which still plague many companies to this day.
 Instead, data informs all of their decisions.
 By adopting this scientific approach to its processes; from improving employee retention, workplace collaboration, diversity, to hiring algorithms which indicate which prospective candidate has the highest probability to succeed at Google.
 “All people decisions at Google are based on data and analytics”.
 The goal is to … “bring the same level of rigor to people-decisions that we do to engineering decisions”.
 Nothing is left to chance.